Blaine Robison, M.A.

 23 "Truly I say to you, whoever says to this mountain, 'Be taken up and cast into the sea,' and does not doubt in his heart, but believes that what he says is going to happen, it will be granted him.

-Truly: Grk. amēn transliterates the Heb. ’amen, an adverb meaning "verily" or "truly" (BDB 53), which Stern clarifies as "it is true, so be it, or may it become true" (26).
+Truly: Grk. amēn transliterates the Heb. ’amen, an adverb meaning "verily" or "truly" (BDB 53), which Stern clarifies as “it is true, so be it, or may it become true” (26).
 The Heb. root verb aman means to confirm or support.
 The normal use in Scripture for amēn is as a response to a statement a speaker has just made.
 However, Yeshua often used amēn to introduce a principle of thought or admonition and in so doing emphasize both the veracity and the importance of the teaching.
-I say to you: The plural possessive pronoun "you" informs the reader to whom Yeshua directs his teaching, in this case his disciples.
+I say: Grk. legō, pres.
+See verse 2 above. to you: Grk. humeis, pl. pronoun of the second person.
+The plural pronoun informs the reader to whom Yeshua directs his teaching, in this case his disciples.
 The complete construction "truly I say to you" occurs over 50 times in the Synoptic Narratives.
 In the book of John amēn is doubled and the expression "truly, truly, I say to you" occurs 25 times.

 This parabolic saying, coupled with the next verse, has often been used to support a "name it and claim it" theology; that is, you can have whatever you want if you just have enough faith.
 "If you aren't healed it's because you don't have enough faith."
 Yeshua's scenario makes the common interpretation absurd.
 Even if faith could be quantified no human being could muster the faith to actually perform a geological upheaval.
 Only the Creator can perform such a miracle and He is not going to cause untold damage and loss of life on the whim of a human being.
 (He gets blamed for enough catastrophes as it is.)
 God only answers prayers that are according to His will (Matt 6:10; 7:21; 26:39; Rom 1:10; 8:27; 15:32; Jas 4:13-15; 1Jn 5:14-15).
 However, there is another way to take Yeshua's words.

-In Mark's narrative of this chapter the mountain is parallel to the fig tree is parallel to the temple.
+In Yeshua's scenario the mountain could be a parallelism of the fig tree, which itself is symbolic of the corrupt chief priests and elders (see verse 14 above).
 In Scripture "mountain" is used in a figurative sense to refer to a king, royal power or a kingdom (Ps 2:6; 30:7; Jer 51:25; Dan 2:35; Rev 17:9-10).
 "Mountain" also occurs as a euphemism for the temple, since it sat on a mountain (Ps 3:4; 15:1; 24:3; 99:9; Isa 56:7; Micah 3:2).
 Instead of the Mount of Olives Yeshua could have been pointing to Mount Moriah where the temple stood when he said "this mountain."
 In addition, being thrown into the sea is symbolic of God's judgment (Jon 1:12; 2:3; Luke 17:2; Rev 8:8), just as Egypt's horses and riders were hurled into the sea (Ex 15:1, 21; Neh 9:11).
-Therefore, Yeshua could have meant "whoever says to this temple with its corrupt leadership, 'Be cast into the sea of God's judgment, it will be granted.'"
-And, that very thing happened in A.D.
+Therefore, Yeshua could have meant "whoever says to this temple with its corrupt leadership, 'Be cast into the sea of God's judgment, it will be to him.'"
+Yeshua himself pronounced that very prophecy (Matt 23:34-38; Luke 19:41-44), and it came to pass in A.D.
 70.

 24 "Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted you.